rancher/elemental-toolkit/docs/content/en/docs/Getting started/booting.md

 ## Cloud Images

 Cloud images are `vanilla` images that boots into [recovery mode](../recovery) and can be used to deploy whatever image you want to the VM.
-Then you can snapshot that VM into a VM image ready to deploy with the default cOS system or your derivative.
+Then you can snapshot that VM into a VM image ready to deploy with the default Elemental system or your derivative.

 At the moment we support Azure and AWS images among our artifacts.
 We publish AWS images that can also be re-used in packer templates for creating customized AMI images.